A model of this story appeared in NCS Business’ Nightcap publication. To get it in your inbox, join free here.

 “It’s important for us to remember, as marketers, that we’re in a very delicate position within a turbulent time, both in America and around the world,” Bob Pittman, CEO of iHeartMedia, said in a statement this fall.
 “Consumers are not just looking for convenience — they’re searching for meaning.”

-One artist was so fed up with the decline of the web, she created Slop Evader, a browser extension that filters net searches to incorporate solely outcomes from earlier than November 2022 — earlier than the launch of ChatGPT.
+One artist was so fed up with the decline of the web, she created Slop Evader, a browser extension that filters internet searches to incorporate solely outcomes from earlier than November 2022 — earlier than the launch of ChatGPT.